HabeebUllahTabrez/winning-son-backend/README.md

 - Update the configuration in `cmd/server/main.go` or use a `.env` file if supported.

 ### CORS Configuration
-The API includes CORS middleware to handle cross-origin requests.
+The API uses the `github.com/go-chi/cors` middleware to handle cross-origin requests.
 By default, it allows requests from common development origins:
 - `http://localhost:3000`
 - `http://localhost:5173`
 - `http://127.0.0.1:3000`